 Use the Suggest a Purchase form to request that a copy of the book be added to the library collection.

-Plus, we've got a whole guide on the topic of using the catalog to find books.
+Plus, we have a guide explaining how to use the catalog to find books.

 If you see an offer to "Find it at UT" or otherwise find text, be sure to follow the link.